Are you ready for exam day? Prepare with 5 volumes of easy-to-understand textbooks and master

 Engage In Dialogue About Economics In Real Life

 Another important aspect of your preparation for CFA Economics is engaging in dialogue about Economics in real life.
-A great way to do this is to plug into Wiley’s online forums and group study pages.
+A great way to do this is to plug into UWorld’s online forums and group study pages.
 You should also consider joining a study group and have some of these discussions with other CFA candidates.

 Keep Practicing Economics-specific Questions